AnitaMakinde/NetflixTableauProject/README.md

 # 🎥 Netflix Tableau Visualisation Project (2008-2020)

-Welcome to my **Netflix Tableau Visualtion Project**!
+Welcome to my **Netflix Tableau Visualation Project**!
 This project explores Netflix's content globally between **2008 and 2020**, focusing on the type of content, countries, and genres. 🎥🌍

 ## 🚀 Project Overview